verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --structs-packed

-   Converts all unpacked structures to packed structures and issues an :option:`UNPACKED` warning.
-Currently, this is the default, and :vlopt:`--no-structs-packed <--structs-packed>` will not work.
-   Specifying this option allows forward compatibility when a future version of Verilator no longer always packs unpacked structures.
+   Converts all unpacked structures to packed structures, and issues an :option:`UNPACKED` warning.
+Specifying this option allows for backward compatibility with versions before Verilator 5.006, when Verilator would always pack unpacked structures.

 .. option:: -sv